-When it comes to property; however, Liverpool and London couldn’t be further apart.
-According to Zoopla, the average house-price paid in London in the last 3 months is a staggering £671,412.
-The average price paid in Liverpool on the other hand is a modest £158,299.
+When it comes to property, Liverpool and London couldn’t be further apart.
+According to Zoopla, the average house-price paid in London in the last three months is a staggering £671,412.
+The average price paid in Liverpool, on the other hand, is a modest £158,299.

 According to recent figures, more people than ever before are leaving the Big Smoke than are moving there.
 Many are now looking to the more affordable and up-and-coming cities of the Northern Powerhouse such as Manchester and Liverpool.
 Accordingly, investors are following.

 House prices are now rising in all parts of the country except London.
 London’s house prices have in fact fallen for the first time in eight years.

 According to recent data from Nationwide Building Society, London is underperforming the rest of the UK with property prices in the capital having fallen between July and September by 0.6 per cent compared with the same period last year.